 - 3ML adjustment – 0.26161%

 Since ISDA SOFR is meant to serve as a replacement for LIBOR, the difference between the two rates is minimal.
 Check out our white paper here for more on how the transition will change your rate.

 As outlined above, ISDA SOFR is set in arrears where LIBOR was set in advance.
 In lieu of the rate being determined two business days prior to the beginning of the interest period, it will be known two business days prior to the end of the period.

 Forward-Looking Term SOFR

-The creation of a forward-looking term SOFR index is the final step in the ARRC’s Paced Transition Plan.
-This rate is desirable since it would be set in advance like LIBOR, so the payment is known at the beginning of the period.
-However, sufficient depth in the SOFR derivatives market will be required before the ARRC recommends a rate for use.
+The creation of a forward-looking term SOFR index based on derivatives markets was the final step in the ARRC’s Paced Transition Plan.
+This index is desirable since it would be set in advance like LIBOR, so the payment is known at the beginning of the period, and is credit sensitive which eliminates the need for an additional spread adjustment.

 Below we’ve included some helpful links if you’d like to dig in more.
-Should you have any questions, please don’t hesitate to reach out.
+Should you have any questions, please let us know.